pagalvin/tsbook/chapter05_AdvancedTypes.md

 <iframe width="840" height="473" src="https://www.youtube.com/embed/o_wxodLGT34" frameborder="0" allowfullscreen align="middle"></iframe>

-**video: chapter 5, #1: Interfaces using the book approach.
-This video may already exist.
-It does: https://www.youtube.com/embed/o_wxodLGT34
+(Depending on you're reading the book, that video may not appear.
+In that case, [click this link](https://www.youtube.com/watch?v=o_wxodLGT34&feature=youtu.be) or go directly to the YouTube video with this link: https://youtu.be/o_wxodLGT34).

 Here are some key takeaways from the video:

 1. Once you define an interface, it becomes another candidate data type.
-Use it the same way as the built-in data types, such as string, boolean, etc.
+Use it the same way as the built-in data types, such as string, boolean, number, etc.
 2. Once you define a variable with an interface data type, you must usually include all of the interface fields.
 NOTE: As you'll soon see, it's possible to define optional interface components as well.
 3. It's not enough to add all of the interface fields to the "aBook" variable.
 You must also add them with the correct type.
 In the video, I tried to assign a string value to "TotalPages" field but the IDE told me that was not allowed.